ashliblow/WillametteClimate/README.md

 - Storing data where?
 Do we have data to store with API?
 Do we store raw data here on GitHub?
 Etc.

 ## Method
+- API?
+- Flourish?
+Datawrapper?

+## Processed Data

+- what is the end product in the article?
+- what baseline data should we already have collected?

 (API details here)?
 Program ?